Western Kentucky Corvette Club

 At the Oct. meeting at Patriot we elected officers and board members for 2016.
 Those elected were: Barry Marsh, Pres.; Paul Cerrati, V.P.; Patsy Brandon, Sec.; Charoletta Marsh, Treas.; and the outgoing president, David Burke, will serve as the Officer-at-Large.
 David volunteered to fill the President's position at our election meeting in 2006 because no one wanted to run for the office.
 So his first year as president was 2007.
 He filled that position for 9 years.
 Thanks to him for stepping up to the plate.

 New board members elected were: Kevin Austin, Brenda Ousley, and Ed Peek.
-They will serve with the 3 who have a year left on their term - Ronnie Cumbee, Donald Doss, and Phil Fuller.
+They will serve with the 3 who have a year left on their term - Ronnie Cumbee, Donald Doss, and Phil Fuller."Dirty Santa."
+For the 1st time the club recognized and awarded a plaque to its Outstanding Member of 2015.
+The recipient was Patsy Brandon.
+This idea came from Terry Mayes and will be continued next year.

 4 new members were added to the club roster in 2015.